Artist & Events Search

 JOIN OUR MAILING LIST

 Jazz North East operates two free mailing lists for the general public, one by email and one by post.
-You'll not be surprised to learn that email is our favourite medium - cheap and easy - but you can sign up for either by clicking the CONTACT button on this website and giving us a few basic details about yourself.
+You'll not be surprised to learn that email is our favourite medium - cheap and easy - but you can sign up for either by clicking the CONTACT button on this website and giving us your email and/or postal address.

 BANDS PAST, PRESENT & FUTURE

-In its first decade Jazz North East focused mainly on the big names of American jazz and blues - Duke Ellington, Roland Kirk, Ben Webster, John Lee Hooker, T-Bone Walker and many more.
-From the '70s onwards the focus shifted to include British stars and, despite 9 gigs by Jimmy Witherspoon, away from the blues.
-Some of those presented up to the turn of the century included Joe Harriott, Michael Garrick, Stan Tracey, Mike Osborne, Evan Parker, Keith Tippett, Steve Lacy, Carla Bley, George Russell, Lee Konitz and Eddie Lockjaw Davis.
+In its very first year Jazz North East presented concerts by artists as diverse as veteran pianist Earl ‘Fatha’ Hines and free jazz pioneer Ornette Coleman, thus from the very beginning showing a commitment to reflecting the whole spectrum of international jazz, with an emphasis on the USA.
+But from the '70s onwards the focus shifted to include British stars, although leading Americans continued to be a regular presence in our programmes.
+Some of those presented up to the turn of the century including Joe Harriott, Michael Garrick, Stan Tracey, Mike Osborne, Evan Parker, Keith Tippett, Steve Lacy, Carla Bley, George Russell, Lee Konitz and Eddie Lockjaw Davis.

-Bands seeking a gig with Jazz North East should contact Paul Bream on 0191 234 2865 or at email@example.com
+Bands seeking a gig with Jazz North East should contact us by email at email@example.com